Iulian277/Google-Translate-Web-Scraping/README.md

 ___

-    Run the 'main.py' script and the program should run.
+    Run the 'main.py' script and the program will start.